Egorikhin/angular/aio/content/guide/upgrade.md

 closer to becoming Angular component classes, which will make life easier once you upgrade.

-AngularJS expects controllers to be constructor functions.
+AngularJS expects controllers to be letructor functions.
 That's exactly what ES2015/TypeScript classes are under the hood, so that means you can just plug in a class as a component controller and AngularJS will happily use it.